Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 There was spicy Chinese cabbage, rice, Chinese eggplants, spinach and broccoli, 3-times cooked chicken, and a less spicy version known as Tony’s chicken.

 All the dishes were for sharing and there were plenty around.
-While we did not find the food excessively spicy, some in our group loaded up on the rice to counteract the spiciness.
+While we did not find the food excessively spicy, some in our group loaded up on rice to counteract the spiciness.

-All in all, the food was incredible and full of flavor.
 If you love Chinese food and want to explore Sichuan cooking, make room for this Chinatown food walking tour.

 Favorite Pastries at Chinatown Saint Anna Bakery